Sustainable agriculture sounds great—but what does it actually mean?

 Better incomes for farmers

-Decent housing, personal protective equipment for workers, maternity leave, and health and safety protections are also critical.
-Workers should earn at least minimum wage, with employers eventually paying what is called a living wage—remuneration that allows for a decent standard of living that covers food, water, housing, education health care, transportation, clothing, and other essentials, including a provision for unexpected events.
+While most smallholder farms rely on family or community labor, larger farms tend to hire many workers.
+Our program requires decent housing, personal protective equipment, maternity leave, and health and safety protections for workers.
+Workers must earn at least minimum wage, with employers working toward paying what is called a living wage—remuneration that allows for a decent standard of living that covers food, water, housing, education health care, transportation, clothing, and other essentials, including a provision for unexpected events.
+Our program provides robust tools for preventing and mitigating child labor, forced labor, and other human rights abuses.

 Maximizing soil health and carbon storage